 You can view a project as a task list or a board (and within a project, you can see calendars, conversations, and progress charts).
 Use projects to track and organize all the tasks related to a specific initiative, like a product launch or campaign.

 Look at the sidebar on the left to see the team(s) you joined in Asana.
-Click on the carrot to the left of the team name to see a list of all the public projects on the team.
+Click on the caret to the left of the team name to see a list of all the public projects on the team.
 Start to explore the work in them, and ask your teammates about the projects you should join.

 To join a project, click the + button in the top right corner of the project.